Cost of Living Comparison Between Tbilisi and Sucre Cost of Living Comparison Between Tbilisi and Sucre

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Tbilisi or Sucre?
+Should I move to Tbilisi or to Sucre?

 If budget matters most, go with Sucre.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Tbilisi makes more sense.
 Both are solid long-term options with distinct trade-offs.